Cross-Gender Communication in Cyberspace

 such as a feminist discussion or newsgroup.
 Two women responded that they

-were more likely to respond to a posting if it came from a woman than a
+were more likely to respond to a posting if it came from a woman than

 man.